google/gae-secure-scaffold-python3/README.md

 It is built using Python 3 and Flask.

-### Structure:

-`secure_scaffold/`
-- Top level directory

-`secure_scaffold/contrib`
-- Contains non-essential but useful libraries.
-- Holds several alternatives to App Engine APIs which are no longer available in second generation instances

-`secure_scaffold/tests`
-- Tests for the secure scaffold

-`secure_scaffold/config.py`
-- Similar to django settings set up
-- Looks for the "SETTINGS_MODULE" environment variable to be set
-- See Settings Config below on how to use this

-`secure_scaffold/factories.py`
-- The main Flask app factory that applies the security defaults
-- See App Factory below on how to use this

-`secure_scaffold/settings.py`
-- Security settings
-- Defines our CSP headers and other specifics

-`secure_scaffold/xsrf.py`
-- Defines XSRF decorators to be used with your flask app
-- See XSRF below on how to use this

 The scaffold provides the following basic security guarantees by default through a flask app factory found in `secure_scaffold/factories.py`.
 This app will: